RubyMoney/money-rails/README.md

 ### Method conversion

-Method return values can be converted in the same way attributes are converted.
+Method return values can be monetized in the same way attributes are monetized.
 For example:

 ```ruby
 class Transaction < ActiveRecord::Base